Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The solutions of the U(1) gauge field and the -field in each region in the Rindler coordinates

 \subsection{The normalization constants of the mode-solutions in each region}

 In this subsection, the normalization constants in all directions of the mode-solutions of the U(1) gauge field and the $B$-field in all four regions in the Rindler coordinates are obtained.
-First, the normalization constants of the mode-solutions in the FRW and RRW are derived from the explicit calculation based on the Klein-Gordon (KG) inner-product.
+First, the normalization constants of the mode-solutions in the FRW and RRW are obtained from the explicit calculation based on the Klein-Gordon (KG) inner-product.
+These results are given in (\ref{ly3es}) and (\ref{4rwerh}).

 Then, from the fact that the coordinates and the mode-solutions in the PRW and LRW can be considered to be the same as those in the FRW and RRW, the normalization constants of the mode-solutions in the FRW and RRW are similarly obtained as those in the FRW and RRW.
-Therefore, we immediately give the normalization constants in the PRW and LRW from the results of those in the FRW and RRW.
-These results are noted in (\ref{4rwerh}).
+Therefore, we immediately obtain the normalization constants in the PRW and LRW from the results of those in the FRW and RRW.
+These results are noted in (\ref{s3rtr}).

 We begin by defining the KG inner-product.
 Then, in general, an integral with regard to a vector on a three-dimensional (3D) hypersurface in four-dimensional (4D) spacetime can be written as

 where $V^\mu$ represents some vector, and $d\Sigma_\mu$ are the components of the area element on the 3D hypersurface.